Real Estate Crowdfunding Learning Center

 CrowdStreet has a direct-to-sponsor model, which allows for more efficiency and greater transparency.
 CrowdStreet is also focused on emerging 18-hour cities, which is where I believe there is the most opportunity.
 They were founded in 2014 and are based in Portland, Oregon.

 CrowdStreet mainly focuses on individual real estate deals.
 However, occasionally, they also have fund offerings.
-Some examples include a Build-To-Rent fund and a industrial storage fund.
+Some examples include a Build-To-Rent fund, an industrial storage fund, and it's C-REIT offering.

 Below are some detailed articles I've put together over years of research.
 Once you've read all the articles, you'll have more confidence making better real estate investment decisions.